switch-blade-stuff/sekhmet/spec.md

 Import pipeline of the shader definition assets is roughly as follows:

 1. Parse shader definition into generic shader metadata & shader programs.
-2. Generate "shader program" asset aliases and the shader resource asset.
+2. Generate alias for the shader file to the API-specific shader resource.
-3. Generate shader source of individual shader programs for the target graphics API.
+3. Emit & compile shader source of individual permutations for the target graphics API.
-4. Compile the generated shader code into "shader program" assets for the current API.

 Shader definition language is used to define metadata - external variables, permutation switches and includes, shader nodes - abstract building blocks of shader programs, shader stages - stages of an individual shader pass such as